osg-htc/osg-htc.github.io/_posts/2021-01-15-Using-HTCondor-For-Large-File-Transfer.md

 Queue filename matching files *.txt

-The condor_submit command creates one job per split file, which runs the wget2 command and passes the list of filenames to wget2.
+the condor_submit command creates one job per split file, which runs the wget2 command and passes the list of filenames to wget2.
 The HTCondor access point can handle tens of thousands of idle jobs, and will schedule these jobs on the eight execution slots.
 While more slots would yield more overlapped i/o, eight slots were chosen to throttle the total network bandwidth used.
 Over the course of days, this machine with eight slots maintained roughly 600 MB/seconds.

 *(Note that the machine running HTCondor did not crash during this run, but if it had, all the jobs, after submission, were stored reliably on the local disk, and at such time as the crashed machine restarted, and the init program restarted the HTCondor system, all interrupted jobs would be restarted, and the process would continue without human intervention.)*